Dentists

 Cigna Global

-France’s universal public healthcare program is called Protection Maladie Universelle (PUMA).
+France’s universal public healthcare system is called Protection Maladie Universelle (PUMa).
 Nearly anyone residing in France for more than three months can register for state-funded health insurance.
-International students are an exception.
-Most students need to pay for the sécurité sociale étudiante (student social security) to cover their medical expenses in the country.

 Doctor in protective gear resuscitating a patient in hospital bed in France